Meet the Trustees

 I come from a manufacturing background at managerial level.
 I worked for international companies involved in the export/transport of many hazardous materials until my retirement.
 My desire to become involved with the board at VASL was mainly because I was impressed with the professionalism of both the board and staff, my main aim is to see more projects develop and for the charity to go from strength to strength.

-I have lived in Market Harborough for seven years; I live with my husband and our two young children.
-I work as a solicitor at Edward Hands and Lewis Solicitors, practising private client law.
+I lived in Market Harborough with my husband and two young children for nine years until 2018 when I moved to Rutland.
+I work as a solicitor at Bird Belderbos and Mee Solicitors in Oakham, practising private client law.

 Since a young age, I have volunteered for various projects including helping in homeless shelters, running a youth club and more latterly being a member of the Harborough Twenty 12 Lions Club.
 It has always been important to me to give back to the community where I live.

-I have recently joined the VASL board and believe that the role will be enhanced by my previous experience in the voluntary sector.
-I also anticipate being the legal sounding board for any matters that may arise for VASL.
+I joined the VASL board over 3 years ago.
+I enjoy all aspects of the role of trustee and being the legal sounding board for any matters that may arise for VASL.